10+ DIY Ice Cream Ideas

-This is a fun way to spice up your child’s breakfast in the morning or plop into a soda to make a float.
+This is a fun way to spice up your child’s breakfast in the morning, or plop these cubes into a soda to make a float.
 Scoop ice cream into ice cube trays and put back in the freezer to harden.
-Then, add a cube to a glass of milk or a soda for a touch of sweet flavor.
+Add a cube to a glass of milk or a soda for a touch of sweet flavor.

-The Choco Taco is a Klondike staple, here is a way to make a version at home.
-You will need: four waffle bowls, Fudge Ripple Ice Cream, chopped peanuts and chocolate melting candy.
-Take waffle bowls and wrap in a dampened paper towel and heat for 18 seconds.
+The Choco Taco is a Klondike staple – here’s how to make a version at home.
+You will need: four waffle bowls, fudge ripple ice cream, chopped peanuts and chocolate melting candy.
+Wrap waffle bowls in a dampened paper towel and microwave for 18 seconds.
 Reshape into a taco shape and allow them to cool.
-Fill tacos with ice cream and place back in the freezer to harden.
+Fill the “tacos” with ice cream and place back in the freezer to harden.
 Melt chocolate and spoon over the edges of the waffle bowls and cover in peanuts, then return to freezer to harden.